-4.1 Current projects
+4.1 Relevant current projects

+In this section we selected seven recent projects directly linked to the two core research topics we identified for Wimmics.
+We present each one of them briefly to show how they contribute to our research agenda.

-- Ocktopus (to start end of 2012): Ocktopus is a research project funded by the French national research agency (ANR).
+Ocktopus (started in December 2012) is a research project funded by the French national research agency (ANR).
 Its goal is to increase the potential social and economic benefit of the large and quickly growing amounts of user-generated content.
 We believe that it is possible to considerably improve upon existing generic Information Retrieval techniques by exploiting the specific structure of this content and of the online communities which produce it.
+We focus on analyzing the communities of content management systems, the web resources they manage and their evolutions in order to extract indicators of important actors and important content pieces and restructure the site and its indexing according to these indicators.

-We focus on a multi-disciplinary approach in order to address the problem of finding relevant answers to questions within forums and question-answer sites and to propose metrics and predictors of content quality and use them to improve the search experience of a user. - CrEDIBLE (started in June 2012): CrEDIBLE is a research project funded by the Interdisciplinary mission of CNRS in the MASTODONS program.
-Due to the increasing online availability of various biomedical data sources, the ability to federate heterogeneous and distributed data sources becomes critical to support multi-centric studies and translational research in medicine.
-The aim of this project is to gather scientists from all disciplines involved in the setup of distributed and heterogeneous medical image data sharing systems, to provide an overview of this broad and complex area, to assess the state-of-the-art methods and technologies addressing it, and to discuss the open scientific questions it raises - DBpedia.fr (started in November 2011): DBpedia.fr is a project funded by the French Ministry of Culture.
+Credible (started in June 2012) is a research project funded by the Interdisciplinary mission of CNRS in the MASTODONS program.
+Due to the increasing on-line availability of various biomedical data sources, the ability to federate heterogeneous and distributed data sources becomes critical to support multi-centric studies and translational research in medicine.
+The aim of this project is to gather scientists from all disciplines involved in the setup of distributed and heterogeneous medical image data sharing and processing systems.
+In this context our team studies the distribution of the metadata about images, the processing they go through, and the querying and reasoning above the distributed typed-graph they form.

+DBpedia.fr (started in November 2011) is a project funded by the French Ministry of Culture.
 It proposes the creation of a French version of the DBpedia base used in many applications in English, in particular for the publication of cultural collections.
 Unfortunately, DBpedia is focused on the English version of Wikipedia and ignores some of the French topics and their data.
-DBpedia.fr aims at extracting a maximum of RDF data from the french version of Wikipedia and providing a stable and scalable end-point for them.
+DBpedia.fr aims at extracting a maximum of RDF data from the French version of Wikipedia and providing a stable and scalable end-point for them.

-- Kolflow2 (started in February 2011): Kolflow is a research project funded by the French national research agency.
+Kolflow2 (started in February 2011) is a research project funded by the French national research agency.
 Its goal is to reduce the overhead of communities in the process of continuously building knowledge by extending collective intelligence with smart agents relying on automated reasoning.
-It intends to do so by building a social semantic space based on distributed semantic wikis where humans collaborate with smart agents in order to produce knowledge understandable by humans and machines. - Datalift3 (started in September 2010): Datalift is a research project funded by the French national research agency.
+It intends to do so by building a social semantic space based on distributed semantic wikis where humans collaborate with smart agents in order to produce knowledge understandable by humans and machines.

+Datalift3 (started in September 2010) is a research project funded by the French national research agency.
 Its goal is to develop a platform to publish and interlink datasets on the Web of data.
-Datalift will both publish datasets coming from a network of partners and data providers and propose a set of tools for easing the datasets publication process. - SegViz4 (started in October 2010): SegViz is an ADT INRIA Grant for the development of a Semantic Web Gephi Plugin coupling Corese and the Gephi Open Graph Visualization Platform to provide a framework to query and visualize RDF data taking into account their schemas.
-The current version of this SemanticWebImport plugin supports the import of semantic data into Gephi by processing a SPARQL CONSTRUCT request on any standard web data source or file. - ISICIL5 (until autumn 2012): ISICIL is a research project funded by the French national research agency.
-It studies and experiments with the usage of new tools for assisting corporate intelligence tasks.
-These tools rely on web 2.0 advanced interfaces (blog, wiki, social bookmarking) for interactions and on semantic web technologies for interoperability and information processing.

-4.2 Selected past projects

-- PUSLearn (started in 2010) is a 3-year scientific cooperation project with the University of Annaba in Algeria funded by CNRS and DPGRF (Algeria).
-It aims to study the personalization and socialization of ubiquitous e-learning systems based on semantic web models and techniques. - RBP and ImmunoSearch (until 2011): The objective of ImmunoSearch is to design biomarkers for controlling the harmlessness of the molecules used in perfumes, aromatics and cosmetics.
-The purpose of this research is to conduct comparative studies of in vivo and in vitro test models on the skin (irritation, allergy) and to propose alternative methods defining the new norms applicable in this field.
-In this context, we aim at proposing methodological and software support for capitalization and valorization of knowledge resulting from experiments and techniques to preserve and reuse data.
-We rely on the semantic web technologies (semantic annotations, ontologies, RDF, SPARQL, etc.). - DESIR6 (ended 2009): This COLOR project aimed at supporting the activities of a community of agronomists and geneticists through a semantic collective memory.
-It
+Datalift will both publish datasets coming from a network of partners and data providers and propose a set of tools for easing the datasets publication process.

+SegViz4 (until autumn 2012) is an ADT INRIA Grant for the development of a Semantic Web Gephi Plugin coupling Corese and the Gephi Open Graph Visualization Platform to provide a